ArchipelagoMW/Archipelago/docs/world api.md

 should play out.
 These can control aspects such as what locations should be shuffled, what items are in the itempool, etc. Players provide the customized options for their World in the form of yamls.

-A `dataclass`, which must be a subclass of `PerGameCommonOptions`, of valid options definitions has to be provided in `self.options_dataclass`.
-Option results are then automatically added to the `World` object for easy access, between `World` creation and `generate_early`.
-These are accessible through `self.options.<option_name>`, and you can get a dictionary with option values via `self.options.as_dict(<option_names>)`, passing the desired option names as strings.

 By convention, options are defined in `options.py` and will be used when parsing the players' yaml files.
 Each option has its own class, which inherits from a base option type, has a docstring to describe it, and a `display_name` property for display on the website and in spoiler logs.

-The actual name as used in the yaml is defined via the field names of a `dataclass` that is assigned to the world under `self.options_dataclass`.
+The available options are defined by creating a `dataclass`, which must be a subclass of `PerGameCommonOptions`, and has defined fields for the option names to be used in the player yamls and for options access, with their types matching the appropriate Option class.
 By convention, the strings that define your option names should be in `snake_case`.
+The `dataclass` is then assigned to your `World` by defining its `options_dataclass`.
+Option results are then automatically added to the `World` object for easy access, between `World` creation and `generate_early`.
+These are accessible through `self.options.<option_name>`, and you can get a dictionary with option values via `self.options.as_dict(<option_names>)`, passing the desired option names as strings.

 Common option types are `Toggle`, `DefaultOnToggle`, `Choice`, and `Range`.
 For more information, see the [options api doc](options%20api.md).

 ### World Settings

-Settings are set by the user for the particular world, and can be used for those settings that may affect generation or client behavior, but should be static between generations, such as the path to a ROM file.
+Settings are set by the user sans the generation process, and can be used for those settings that may affect generation or client behavior, but should be static between generations, such as the path to a ROM file.
 These settings are accessible through `self.settings.<setting_name>` or `cls.settings.<setting_name>`.

 Users can set these in their `host.yaml` file.
 Some settings may automatically open a file browser if a file is missing.